Back to insights

 It takes an ecosystem to save the planet and scale CDR.
 Despite the market being in its infancy, there are already many initiatives available to help start-ups operating in this sector get off the ground.
 To help guide young companies in this space, CEEZER has compiled a comprehensive overview of accelerators, incubators, innovation competitions, venture capitalists, and purchase commitments that cater specifically to CDR.

 When taking a quick glance at the map, one may feel cautiously optimistic about the future of this sector.
-In the short time that it exists, this ecosystem has managed to create a breadth of initiatives that ultimately help CDR companies reach that first carbon credit sale.
+In the short time that it has existed, this ecosystem has managed to create a breadth of initiatives that ultimately help CDR companies reach that first carbon credit sale.

 In the remainder of this article, each category above is discussed in more detail, along with some of the most notable initiatives in that bucket.
 In the end, it is assessed whether the current landscape is sufficient to scale up CDR and help it overcome its “chicken-and-egg” problem.